Cyclone Dovi (2022): New Zealand

 In Taranaki, surface flooding forced road closures on state highways 45 and 1.
 Multiple households across the region were affected by power outages in Hāwera and New Plymouth.
 A vaccination clinic in Hāwera was closed due to a power outage.
 A large pōhutukawa tree fell and blocked a highway south of Ōakura, taking 15 to 20 people to clear the road.
 High volumes of emergency calls overwhelmed volunteer first responders in South Taranaki; crews were sent from New Plymouth to relieve these volunteers from work.
 A cowshed in South Taranaki was flooded by the storm.
 The lee breakwater at Port Taranaki was shut down to the public, however, crowds still gathered nearby to view large swells.
 Rocks and other debris were scattered across a parking lot in the area and minor damage was reported to jetties and boat ramps.
 A wave tower at Port Taranaki was left unrepairable after the cyclone and a 164 ft exclusion zone was placed around the structure in order to create a safe zone for demolition.
 In Piha, plastic cladding was shredded at a major construction site.
 At the peak of the cyclone, over 50,000 customers lost electricity across the Auckland Region.
 Local emergency agencies received 300 reports of fallen trees, 240 of which had been attended to by 14 February.
 A total of 12 crews were deployed to responds to major storm-related incidents such as blocked roads and those involving vehicles and homes.
 A wind gust of 108 mph was observed on Great Barrier Island during the cyclone.
 Several COVID-19 testing sites were either moved indoors or closed, the Auckland Zoo ceased operations, and ferries were cancelled for roughly an hour.
 Several boats in Russell and Opua of the Northland Region were broken free from their moorings.
 Police in the region received 35 calls of incidents; trees were downed which damaged homes in Kauri and Whangārei.
 More than 5,000 customers lost electricity in the area due to Dovi.

 On New Zealand's South Island, severe storms from Dovi contributed to the wettest February in the island's history.
 Flooding, downed trees and blocked roads were reported in Marlborough District.
-Between Kaikōura and Waipara, State Highway 1 was closed off due to a combination of mudslides and flooding; detours were setup.
+Between Kaikōura and Waipara, State Highway 1 was closed off due to a combination of mudslides and flooding; detours were set up.
 Dovi and previous severe weather events impacted farmland on South Island, causing damage to infrastructure, paddocks, and barn structures.
 Bales of winter supplementary feed were swept away during flooding which left many crops underwater.
 Hundreds of residents north of Westport were stranded after State Highway 67 was blocked due to infrastructure damage and landslides; aid was delivered to the area by helicopter.
-A preliminary damage estimate of $54,840,000 NZD ($34.65 million USD) was reported by the Insurance Council of New Zealand.
+A preliminary damage estimate of NZ$54.8 million {US$36.3 million) was reported by the Insurance Council of New Zealand.